Banner photo is of the T. A. Lytle factory on Sterling Road in 1912. From the City of Toronto Archives.

 Oh sure, people weren’t entirely dependent on vinegar makers like Wilson, as they could certainly make their own – but it wasn’t exactly the easiest chore:

 Still with me?
 No?
 Okay, on we go:

 I don’t know about you, but I know I’d have saved myself the cost of lumber and hardware and just bought a jug of the stuff.

-Thomas Lytle, though just a clerk at Wilson’s, must’ve picked up some vinegar know-how because in 1882 he struck out on his own, opening his own vinegar factory.
+Though just a clerk at Wilson’s, Thomas Lytle gained some vinegar know-how and in 1882 he struck out on his own, opening his own factory.
 Well, he wasn’t entirely on his own.
 With the partnership of a fellow named Samuel Crane, Lytle opened the T. A. Lytle & Co factory on Richmond St. W. It was just a stone’s throw from William Wilson’s place – something that I suspect must’ve been vinegar in the wound for the former employer. …sorry, couldn’t help myself there.

 Here’s a look at the neighbourhood while Lytle was in residence:

 Should you wish to place it, this is the same corner today:

 But getting back to Lytle … The same year he and Crane opened their vinegar factory, they also opened a coal and wood business called Samuel Crane & Co – this time with Lytle acting as the “Co.”
 I imagine there must’ve been a crossover and some of that wood and coal made it’s way over to Lytle’s on Richmond.

 Though Lytle was listed as a vinegar manufacturer, he was actually much more than that.
 Here are just a few examples of what was on offer from the company:

 In an age when many households did their own pickling and canning, Lytle was one of many who were looking to capitalize by taking the chore off their hands: